2007 Vegas Grand Prix: Attendance

 Attendance at the inaugural 2007 event was estimated to be 40,000 fans on race day.
 This surpassed the number of seats available on the course's temporary grandstands facilitating an expansion for the 2008 season.

-Future of the Race
+Future of the race

 This was the third race for Champ Car in Las Vegas, but the only one held on a downtown street course.
 Two oval Grands Prix had taken place at Las Vegas Motor Speedway: the 2004 Bridgestone 400 and the 2005 Hurricane Relief 400.
 The planned 2008 race was removed from the calendar due to Champ Car's merge with the Indy Racing League (IRL).

-IRL returned to Las Vegas in 2011, however the return was at Las Vegas Motor Speedway, rather than to a downtown street course.
+IndyCar returned to Las Vegas in 2011, however the return was at Las Vegas Motor Speedway, rather than to a downtown street course.